Ixcatl/fables_novasophonia/docs/core/basics.rst

 Rolling Dice
 ==========

-FoNS features a "dice pool" mechanic at its core, using six-sided dice almost exclusively.
+This tabletop system features a "dice pool" mechanic at its core, using six-sided dice almost exclusively.
 Rolls are made by counting a number of winning dice, instead of wagering a high or low roll on a single die.
-Each player will want about eight D6 dice, though even more might be necessary in high-level campaigns.
+Each player will want about eight D6 dice, but even more might be necessary in high-level campaigns.

 Most actions require a roll, or *check*, to count successes by rolling with d6s.
-Each die that rolls a 5 or 6 is tallied as an individual success.
-Checks between two creatures may pit their rolls against one another; others will require a static target of winning dice to succeed.
-Every check has its own way of determining the number of dice and what its succeeding conditions are.
+Each die that rolls a 5 or 6 is tallied as one success.
+Checks between two creatures may pit their rolls against one another, and others will require a static target of winning dice to succeed.
+Every check has its own way of determining the number of dice and its conditions for success.

 | When making a roll, a character may have access to a certain number of :term:`rerolls <reroll>`.
 Immediately after a roll is made (but before it is finalized), they may choose a die for each allowed reroll and roll them again.
 The better of the two outcomes is then used and tallied with the rest.
 | As a rule of thumb, any time a roll would be left with half a die - such as a check with an attribute ending in .5 - a single extra reroll is given instead.

 Certain exceptionally easy rolls may also :term:`favor` towards the lower end.
-A check with +1 favor, for instance, will have a success range of 4-6 instead of 5-6, making it substantially easier to pass.
+A check with +1 favor, for instance, will have a success range of 4-6 instead of 5-6, making it much easier to pass.

 ----------------------------